valillon/FaceMorph/README.md

     if alpha > 1 :  alpha = 2 - alpha
 ```

-## How to save the Delaunay triangles.
+## How to save the Delaunay triangles

 ![](./example/van_gogh_delaunay.jpg)
 ![](./example/van_gogh_voronoi.jpg)